 In basic terms, you just have to replace the value of the meta_key row created by the SEO Plugin that you don’t want to use and replace it with the value of the meta_key that you want to use from now on.

-This is easier said than done, I don’t see myself changing that value in hundreds of rows.
+This is easier said than done, I don’t see myself changing that value of hundreds of rows.

 Well you don’t have, the better search and replace plugin can help you do that in less than two minutes